 Here’s a tried-and-true tactic I’ve been using for years to build my stable of good paying gigs.

-You can start on this today, or anytime you have 45 minutes or so to sit in front of the computer.
+You can start on this today, or anytime you have forty-five minutes or so to sit in front of the computer.

-While the results aren’t immediate, they are powerful over time.
+While the results aren’t immediate, they are quite powerful over time.

 Following The Money

-Every year, in almost every region of your state/province/country, there are grants awarded to “presenting organizations” to book a series of performances.
+Every year, even through COVID, in almost every region of your state/province/country, there are grants awarded to “presenting organizations” to book a series of performances.

-(A presenting organization is an entity that hosts live performances for the community – theaters and arts centers are presenting organizations, as can be libraries, town governments, and anyone else who schedules events.)
+(A presenting organization is a venue or entity that hosts live performances for the community – theaters and arts centers are presenting organizations, as can be libraries, town governments, and anyone else who schedules events.)

 These organizations have at least two things going for them as far as we artists are concerned: